South of Prescott 1886

 Gideon walked his mare through the wash and up the shallow gradient to the far bank.
 There he nudged Hoss on the shoulder, leading her limping to the north and into the village.
-His thoughts on a long, hot bath and a cold beer after he had settled Hoss.
+His thoughts on a long, hot bath and a cool beer after he had settled Hoss.

 A wide dusty street ran the full length of the village.
 Gideon twitched his nose at the stink of hot, dry earth and dust that rose into the air, as did the trail he had ridden for the last ten days.
 The last time he had felt the rain on his face, was the night he left the Green River Area in Wyoming.
-If left to his own decision, he would have waited for the rain to stop before he left, but the repercussions of his recent past bit close to his heels.

-It wasn’t the first time he was forced to move to a place unknown to him, hoping that the townsfolk had not heard of his name.
-Some towns he entered he had liked, and some he disliked, but in most the stagecoach had beaten him for on the outside walls of the sheriff’s offices, among others, hung a wanted poster of him.
+It wasn’t the first time he had to move to a place unknown to him, hoping that the townsfolk had not heard of his name.
+Some towns he entered he had liked, and some he had disliked, but in most the stagecoach had beaten him for on the outside walls of the sheriff’s offices, among others, hung a wanted poster of him.
 Though he had allowed his hair to grow long, and a thick, curly beard to cover his chin, it never took long for a stranger with a quick hand or a bounty hunter with the thirst for blood money to ride into town.
 Then on, he would ride again, drifting aimlessly, searching for a small settlement he could call home.

-The church bell had quietened now, but the main street still buzzed with troubled villages; some ran aimlessly, others knowing where they were going, but to Gideon, nothing looked organized — or if it was about to happen soon.
+The church bell had quietened now, but the main street still buzzed with troubled villagers; some ran aimlessly, others knowing where they were going, but to Gideon, nothing looked organized — or if it was about to happen soon.
 An old-timer sat on the sidewalk swaying back and forth on an old wooden rocking chair, sucking deeply at the end of his homemade corn-pipe.
 It was hard for Gideon to guess his age for his weather-beaten hat sat low on his brow, but the chin hung exposed; square, and bony and deeply cleft, and bumped up and down with every draw on his pipe.

 Pulling the pipe-stem from his mouth, the old-timer pointed it down the street.
 Slowly he lifted his head on a slender, wrinkled neck, and his dark, sunken eyes squinted as he coughed out a plume of tobacco smoke, cleared his throat, and then spat on the wooden floor.
 “Down the street aways.”
 He gasped air into his lungs and patted his chest with the hand that held the pipe.
 “On the right, gaucho.
 You can’t miss it.”

-The further Gideon walked down the street, the noise of the frightened villages fell behind, and he took advantage of the quietness in the livery breeze-room to have a closer look at Hoss’ shoe.
+The further Gideon walked down the street, the noise of the frightened villages fell behind, and he took advantage of the quietness in the livery breeze-room to have a closer look at Hoss’s shoe.

 The smell of clean, dried hay and the sweet, whiff of black molasses mixed with the odor of finely groomed horses filled his nostrils, and it brought back the memories of his smallholding and his wife, Glenda.
-By now, the cattle roamed free, and his first crop long dead and dried beneath the harsh heat of the sun.
+By now, the cattle roamed free, and his first crop long dead and dried beneath the harsh heat of the Nebraska sun.